anelson425/windsboro-hoa/content/hoa_dues.md

 The HOA does not offer refunds and all transactions are final.
 Your cancelled check serves as your receipt of payment.

+Starting in 2023, the HOA now accepts electronic payments.
+You can register for your PayHOA account by clicking [here](https://app.payhoa.com/auth/join/20117-windsboro).
+Online payments do come with processing fees of roughly $12 for credit card and $1 for bank transfer.

-In accordance with Article 5, Section 6 of the Covenents and Restrictions:
+In accordance with Article 5, Section 6 of the Covenent and Restrictions:
 <pre>
     Any assessments, general or special, which are not paid when due shall be delinquent.
 If the assessment is not paid with in sixty (60) days after the due date, the assessment shall bear a late fee of Ten and no/100 Dollars ($10.00) per